 She has also published a co-authored article, “América’s Home: A Dialogue about Displacement, Globalization, and Activism.”
 Co-authored with Denise Fuller, Delia Fernandez, and Danielle Olden, Frontiers 34.1.
 Spring 2013.

-At UMBC, she teaches Introduction of Gender, Women’s & Sexuality Studies, Feminist Methodologies, and Transnational Feminist Film.
-In Spring 2021, she will be teaching Gender, Human Rights + Political Violence in Latin America.
+At UMBC, she teaches Introduction of Gender, Women’s & Sexuality Studies; Feminist Methodologies; Transnational Feminist Film; and Gender, Human Rights + Political Violence in Latin America.

 She is also an affiliate faculty member at UMBC’s Language, Literacy & Culture Program: https://llc.umbc.edu/people/llc-affiliate-faculty/